 CONTACT PATCH TESTING (Skin Allergy)

 If you were advised by us that you are eligible for contact patch testing, please read this section.
-Note that you need to be seen and assessed by Dr. Hadi before you are deemed eligible for the test.
+Note that you need to be seen and assessed by the allergist before you are deemed eligible for the test.

 What is a contact patch test?